pas-csc/website/_pages/action.md

 ---
 layout: staticalerttarget
-title: 'Action Alert: Support Our Growing Bicycle Network!'
+title: 'Action Alert: Support Bus Rapid Transit and Our Bicycle Network!'
 markdown: kramdown
 ---

-Updated May 10, 2019.
+Updated July 12, 2019.

-# Do you want safer streets?
-Would you like to comfortably ride a bike, skateboard, scooter, or other wheeled device in Pasadena?
+# Do you believe the future of transportation in Pasadena and LA should be multi-modal?

 If your answer is "yes"...

-# SUPPORT FUNDING FOR PASADENA'S BICYCLE NETWORK!

-## Here are {{ site.actionitems.size }} simple actions you can take to ensure that an accessible network of walk/bike/skate+ friendly projects is installed in Pasadena:
+## Here are {{ site.actionitems.size }} simple actions you can take to be the change:

 {% for item in site.actionitems %}
 {% if item.linkURL %}